HandsOnDataViz/book/docs/HandsOnDataViz.md

 learned about [chart design in Chapter 7](chart-design.html) and [map design in Chapter 8](map-design.html).
-Jonathan Schwabish, an economist who specializes in creating policy-relevant data visualizations, offers his advice in recent publications about creating tables that communicate well with multiple audiences.[32].
-Here’s a summary of several of his key points, which also appear in Figure
+Jonathan Schwabish, an economist who specializes in creating policy-relevant data visualizations, offers advice on creating tables that communicate clearly with multiple audiences.[32]
+Here’s a summary of several of his key points, which also appear in Figure <a href="#fig:table-design">9.1</a>.
-<a href="#fig:table-design">9.1</a>.

 1. Make column headers stand out above the data.

 2. Use light shading to separate rows or columns.

 3. Left-align text and right-align numbers for easier reading.

 4. Avoid repetition by placing labels only in the first row.

 5. Group and sort data to highlight meaningful patterns.

 <img src="images/09-table/table-design.png" alt="A sample table that illustrates selected design principles." width="600" />